AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 ## How to run the caller consensus analysis

-To run the evaluations and comparisons of all the SNV callers, call the bash script:
+To run the evaluations and comparisons of all the SNV callers for the PBTA data, call the bash script:

 ```
-bash run_caller_analysis.sh
+bash run_caller_consensus_analysis-pbta.sh
 ```

 The TCGA data is processed by its own script to run the same methods:

 ```
-bash run_caller_analysis-tcga.sh
+bash run_caller_consensus_analysis-tcga.sh
 ```

 This bash script will return: